Flat-Pack Units — Aussie Real Estate Giant Breaks Ground with Timber

 SHARE

-Australia’s largest developer is ditching traditional steel and concrete for lighter, faster and greener mass timber systems – with Goodman Group breaking ground on a new 15,000-square metre warehouse rising fast beside the Moorabbin Airport.
+Australia’s largest developer has ditched traditional steel and concrete for lighter, faster and greener mass timber systems – with the Goodman Group finally finishing work on a new $50 million warehouse located beside Moorabbin Airport.

-The building, Goodman’s first built out of timber, is part of a push by the industrial, warehousing, and logistics giant, which has AU $42.75 billion under management, to ramp up adoption not only across Australia but also across the Asia Pacific region, Europe, the UK, and the Americas.
+The 15,600-square-metre building is Goodman’s first built out of cross-laminated timber and glulam.
+It is part of a push by the industrial, warehousing, and logistics giant, which has $42.75 billion under management, to invest in modern methods of construction not only in Australia but also in the Asia Pacific region, Europe, the UK, and the Americas.

 image 7